 In most people with restless legs syndrome (RLS), poor sleep and daytime sleepiness are the most bothersome symptoms.
 Many people do not link their sleep problem with the strange sensations in their legs.
 If you are having these sensations, be sure to mention it to your health care provider.
 This provides a very important clue to what is causing you to sleep poorly.

 Sleep disturbances have many different causes.
-Your health care provider may ask you many detailed questions.
-These questions concern current medical problems, prior medical problems, family medical problems, medications, work history, travel history, personal habits, and your lifestyle.
+Your health care provider may ask you detailed questions, including current and prior medical problems, family medical problems, medications, work history, travel history, personal habits, and your lifestyle.
 Your health care provider will look for signs of an underlying cause for your sleep problem.

-You may have blood drawn to check your blood cell counts and hemoglobin, basic organ functions, chemistry, and thyroid hormone levels.
+- You may have blood drawn to check your blood cell counts and hemoglobin, ferritin (to check your iron stores), basic organ functions, chemistry, and thyroid hormone levels.

 Polysomnography (sleep testing) may be necessary to diagnose the sleep disturbances and determine if you have periodic limb movements.
 This is especially important in people who continue to have significant sleep disturbances despite relief of RLS symptoms with treatment.